-1. Except in respect of a Tribunal established under Article 28 (Consolidation), and unless the disputing parties agree otherwise, the Tribunal shall be composed of three arbitrators.
-One arbitrator shall be appointed by each of the disputing parties and the third, who will be the presiding arbitrator, shall be appointed by agreement of the disputing parties.

-2. Arbitrators shall have expertise or experience in public international law, international investment or international trade rules, or the resolution of disputes arising under international investment or international trade agreements.
-Arbitrators shall be independent of, and not be affiliated with or take instructions from, either Party and the disputing investor.

-3. If the disputing parties do not agree on the remuneration of the arbitrators before the Tribunal is constituted, the prevailing ICSID rate for arbitrators shall apply.

-4. If a Tribunal, other than a Tribunal established under Article 28 (Consolidation), has not been constituted within 90 days from the date that a claim is submitted to arbitration, a disputing party may ask the Secretary-General of ICSID to appoint the arbitrator or arbitrators not yet appointed.
-The Secretary-General of ICSID shall make the appointment at his or her own discretion and, to the extent practicable, in consultation with the disputing party.
+- 1. Except in respect of a Tribunal established under Article 28, and unless the disputing parties agree otherwise, the Tribunal shall be composed of three arbitrators.
+One arbitrator shall be appointed by each of the disputing parties and the third, who will be the presiding arbitrator, shall be appointed by agreement of the disputing parties. - 2.
+Arbitrators shall have expertise or experience in public international law, international investment or international trade rules, or the resolution of disputes arising under international investment or international trade agreements.
+Arbitrators shall be independent of, and not be affiliated with or take instructions from, either Party and the disputing investor. - 3.
+If the disputing parties do not agree on the remuneration of the arbitrators before the Tribunal is constituted, the prevailing ICSID rate for arbitrators shall apply. - 4.
+If a Tribunal, other than a Tribunal established under Article 28, has not been constituted within 90 days from the date that a claim is submitted to arbitration, a disputing party may ask the Secretary-General of ICSID to appoint the arbitrator or arbitrators not yet appointed.
+The Secretary-General of ICSID shall make the appointment at his or her own discretion and, to the extent practicable, this appointment shall be made in consultation with the disputing parties.
+The Secretary-General of ICSID may not appoint as presiding arbitrator a national of a Party.

-Article 27 Agreement to Appointment of Arbitrators
+Agreement to Appointment of Arbitrators

-1. For the purposes of Article 39 of the ICSID Convention and Article 7 of Schedule C to the ICSID Additional Facility Rules, and without prejudice to an objection to an arbitrator based on a ground other than nationality:

-- (a) the respondent Party agrees to the appointment of each individual member of a Tribunal established under the ICSID Convention or the ICSID Additional Facility Rules; - (b) an investor referred to in Article 21(1) (Claim by an Investor of a Party on Its Own Behalf or on Behalf of an Enterprise) may submit a claim to arbitration or continue a claim under the ICSID Convention or the ICSID Additional Facility Rules only if the investor agrees in writing to the appointment of each member of the Tribunal; and - (c) an investor referred to in Article 21(2) (Claim by an Investor of a Party on Its Own Behalf or on Behalf of an Enterprise) may submit a claim to arbitration or continue a claim under the ICSID Convention or the ICSID Additional Facility Rules only if the investor and the enterprise agree in writing to the appointment of each member of the Tribunal.
+- 1. For the purposes of Article 39 of the ICSID Convention and Article 7 of Schedule C to the ICSID Additional Facility Rules, and without prejudice to an objection to an arbitrator based on a ground other than nationality: - (a) the respondent Party agrees to the appointment of each individual member of a Tribunal established under the ICSID Convention or the ICSID Additional Facility Rules; - (b) an investor referred to in Article 21(1) may submit a claim to arbitration or continue a claim under the ICSID Convention or the ICSID Additional Facility Rules only if the investor agrees in writing to the appointment of each member of the Tribunal; and - (c) an investor referred to in Article 21(2) may submit a claim to arbitration or continue a claim under the ICSID Convention or the ICSID Additional Facility Rules only if the investor and the enterprise agree in writing to the appointment of each member of the Tribunal.

-Article 28 Consolidation
+Consolidation

-1. A disputing party that seeks a consolidation order under this Article shall request that the Secretary-General of ICSID establish a Tribunal and shall specify in the request:

-- (a) the name of the respondent Party or investors against which the order is sought;

-- (b) the nature of the order sought; and

-- (c) the grounds for the order sought.

-2. The disputing party shall deliver a copy of the request to the respondent Party or investors against which the order is sought.

-3. Within 60 days of receiving the request, the Secretary-General of ICSID shall establish a Tribunal composed of three arbitrators.
+- 1. A disputing party that seeks a consolidation order under this Article shall request that the Secretary-General of ICSID establish a Tribunal and shall specify in the request: - (a) the name of the respondent Party or investors against which the order is sought; - (b) the nature of the order sought; and - (c) the grounds for the order sought. - 2.
+The disputing party shall deliver a copy of the request to the respondent Party or investors against which the order is sought. - 3.
+Within 60 days of receiving the request, the Secretary-General of ICSID shall establish a Tribunal composed of three arbitrators.
 The Secretary-General of ICSID shall appoint one member who is a national of the respondent Party, one member who is a national of the Party of the investors that submitted the claims, and a presiding arbitrator who is not a national of a Party.